PandasThumb/pandasthumb.github.io/_posts/2022/2022-06-18-humans descend-from-dinosaurs.md

 date: '2022-06-18 12:00:00 -06:00'
 author: Dan Phelps
 ---
 On June 13, I received an invitation to publish in what was obviously a predatory paleontology journal.
-The “Assistant Managing Editor” falsely assumed I have a Doctorate (I don’t).
+(The “Assistant Managing Editor” incorrectly assumed I have a doctorate (I don’t)).

 Here is the email, preceded by my curt response:
 <figure>